GENI-NSF/geni-tools/README-omni.txt

  * Slice credentials can be saved to a file and re-used.
  * Added support for GENI AM API Draft Revisions.
- * You can specify a particular RSpec format, at aggregates that speak more than one format (eg both SFA and ProtoGENI V2).
+ * You can specify a particular RSpec format, at aggregates that speak more than one format (eg both SFA and GENI V3).
  * New functions 'listmyslices' and 'print_slice_expiration'
  * All commands return a tuple: text result description and a command-specific object, suitable for use by calling scripts